bxlab/cmdb-quantbio/assignments/bootcamp/unix-python-scripts/assignment/index.md

     What are the first three tissues that have >0 expression?

-## Optional

-5. Explore ~/Data/References/hg38/gencode.v46.basic.annotation.gtf using Unix
+6. Explore ~/Data/References/hg38/gencode.v46.basic.annotation.gtf using Unix

     - How many entries are there for each feature type?
 Look at column 3 and be sure to skip any lines that begin with `#`
     - How many lncRNA entries are on each chromosome?

-6. Export gene features to BED format using Python
+7. Export gene features to BED format using Python

     Write a script that takes gencode.v46.basic.annotation.gtf and